mmikowski/jquery.event.ue/README.md

 ### Version 0.3.1 ###
 This is the first release registered with jQuery plugins.

+### Version 0.3.2 ###
+Tested with jQuery 1.7.0 through 1.9.1.
+Confirmed compatible.

 ### Testing ###
 I have tested with Android 3.2+ (Chrome only), iOS5+ Safari, Chrome 15+, Firefox, and IE.

 The browser in Windows 8 RT has issues.

-*This special event handler breaks in jQuery 1.8+.*
+*This special event handler has been tested on 1.7.0 - 1.9.1*
-And yes, fixing that is on my TODO list.

 ## Examples ##